Shuo Zhou

 CS_Headshots_022_square.png

-I am an academic fellow in machine learning at the Machine Learning Research Group, Department of Computer Science, and deputy head of AI research engineering at Centre for Machine Intelligence, University of Sheffield.
+I am a lecturer in machine learning at the Machine Learning Research Group, School of Computer Science, and deputy head of AI research engineering at Centre for Machine Intelligence, University of Sheffield.

-My current research focuses on developing interpretable machine learning methods and tools for medical data analysis.
-I am a co-creator and core developer of open-source library PyKale, which provides a range of accessible multi-modal and transfer learning algorithms.
+My current research focuses on developing interpretable machine learning methods and tools for healthcare.
+I am a co-creator and core developer of open-source library PyKale, which provides a range of accessible multimodal and transfer learning algorithms.

-I serve as a reviewer of IEEE Transactions on Neural Networks and Learning Systems (TNNLS), IEEE Transactions on Cognitive and Developmental Systems (TCDS), and Cerebral Cortex.
-I also served as a PC member of IJCAI 2022, 2023.
-I am one of the organisers of the Meta-Learning for Multimodal Data interest group and awardee of the Post-Doctoral Enrichment Awards (PDEA) 2022 programme of the Alan Turing Institute.
+I serve as a reviewer for the IEEE Transactions on Neural Networks and Learning Systems (TNNLS), IEEE Transactions on Cognitive and Developmental Systems (TCDS), IEEE Transactions on Neural Systems & Rehabilitation Engineering (TNSRE), and Cerebral Cortex.
+Additionally, I served as a PC member for the International Joint Conference on Artificial Intelligence (IJCAI) in 2022, 2023, and 2024, as well as for the International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2024.
+I am also an organiser of the Meta-Learning for Multimodal Data Turing interest group and a recipient of the Post-Doctoral Enrichment Awards (PDEA) 2022 programme from the Alan Turing Institute.

 selected publications